JetBrains-Research/bumblebee/README.md

 number between `0.0` and `1.0` is generated.
 If this value is less than `p` for the current transformation, the transformation will be applied to the source files.
 The result for each round is stored in the separated folder.

-For example, the source files are stored in the `source` folder, `n apply` is `5`, and we have list of the `3` transformations. `5` times will be executing the following steps:
+For example, the source files are stored in the `source` folder, `n apply` is `5`, and we have a list of `3` transformations.
+The following steps will be executed `5` times:
-1. Get list of the transformations for the current round according to the probability.
+1. Get list of the transformations for the current round according to generated probability.
-   The size of the list is not more than `3`;
+   The size of the list is no more than `3`;
 2. Apply the list of the transformations to the files from the `source` folder.
-   **Note**, we create new files to store the result and the files in the `source` folder does not change.
+   **Note**, we create new files to store the result and the files in the `source` folder do not change.
 3. Save the result